SpenceKonde/DxCore/README.md

 ### Servo Support
 This core provides a version of the Servo library.
 This version of Servo always uses TCB0.
 If millis/micros is set to use TCB1 on those parts, servo will use TCB0 instead, making it incompatible with tone there as well).
 Servo output is better the higher the clock speed - when using servos, it is recommended to run at the highest frequency permitted by the operating voltage to minimize jitter.

-**If you have also installed Servo** to your <sketchbook>/libraries folder (including via library manager), the IDE will use that version of the library (which is not compatible with these parts) instead of the one supplied with DxCore (which is).
+**If you have also installed Servo** to your `<sketchbook>/libraries` folder (including via library manager), the IDE will use that version of the library (which is not compatible with these parts) instead of the one supplied with DxCore (which is).
 As a workaround, a duplicate of the Servo library is included with a different name - to use it, `#include <Servo_DxCore.h>` instead of `#include <Servo.h>` - all other code can remain unchanged.

 ### `printf()` support for "printable" class
 Unlike the official board packages, but like many third party board packages, megaTinyCore includes the `printf()` method for the printable class (used for Serial and many other libraries that have `print()` methods); this works like `printf()`, except that it outputs to the device in question; for example:
 ```cpp
 Serial.printf("Milliseconds since start: %ld\n", millis());
 ```
-Note that using this method will pull in just as much bloat as `sprintf()`.
+Note that using this method will pull in just as much bloat as `sprintf()` and is subject to the same limitations as printf - by default, floating point values aren't printed.
-You can choose to have a full `printf()` implemenntation from a tools submenu if you want to print floating point numbers - floats by default are not enabled to save space (like normal arduino cores).
+You can choose to have a full `printf()` implementation from a tools submenu if you want to print floating point numbers

 ### Assembler Listing generation
 Like my other cores, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder.
 Starting in 1.3.3, a memory map is also created.
 These parts are nowhere near as flash constrained the other cores I maintain, but we all know what happens with programmers and memory - In the future I hope to provide a way make the output readable.
 The problem is that the first column it capped at 20 characters in width, and when symbols are longer, that row is misaligned.
 Sometimes they're much longer.
 A function that takes multiple arguments with long names can totally mess up the alignment.
 At some point I'd love to make an memory map cleaner...